Dunkin’ Old Fashioned Donut

 6%

-The breakout of calories by nutrient is a rounded estimate based on the nutrition facts label provided by Dunkin’ Donuts.
-Calories may vary by location and/or supplier.
+Calories by macronutrient is a rounded estimate based on the nutrition facts information provided by Dunkin’ Donuts.
+Calories may vary by location and/or supplier to the restaurant.

 Nutrition Facts